rohitishere1/rohitishere1.github.io/_posts/2019-06-05-currency-exchange.md

 To tackle this situation we  will first need to decide on rounding off policy when doing currency conversions initially, either we go with rounding up or rounding down.
 But to decide on which policy to use we need to have the context of use-case, for example, if I am doing this for setting price of an article, I would chose round up policy or else this will be another cost or loss, but if I am doing this for case like split payment where I wish to exhaust balance of an account, I would use round down or else I might end up with accounts with negative balances.
 After doing this we use these amounts accordingly for calculations (I call them significant amounts).

-Let's visualise how this works,
+Let's visualize how this works,
 {% highlight bash %}
 Base charge amount = 100 INR
 Exchange rate = 69.6537 (USD to INR)